ubuntu/ubuntu-desktop-documentation/docs/reference/index.md

 # Reference

-These documents provide an overview of different features of the starter pack.
+These documents provide technical information such as cheat sheets, specifications, APIs and architecture overviews.

 :::{toctree}
 :maxdepth: 1